ksinha49/ai-services-lambda/services/rag-retrieval/README.md

 # RAG Retrieval Service

 This service exposes several Lambda functions that retrieve text from a vector database and forward the results to downstream APIs for summarization or extraction.
+The retrieval logic calls the search Lambda defined by the `VECTOR_SEARCH_FUNCTION` environment variable.
+Pointing this variable to the
+`HybridSearchFunctionArn` exported by the vector‑db stack switches from pure vector similarity search to hybrid search with keyword filtering.

 ## Lambdas and API Endpoints